-Can really affect your mood?
+Can color really affect your mood?
 Research says yes; color can absolutely affect your mood, behavior and stress levels, and the study of these effects is known as color psychology.
 Whether in the clothes you wear, the paint on the walls, or the color of your desk, color is important.

 Color specialist Leatrice Eiseman says how colors affect us correlates to that colors behavior in nature.
 Eiseman has asked thousands of people what they think of specific colors and has found many patterns.
 She explains, “We have a repository of information about a color.
 For example, the color blue is almost always associated with blue skies, which when we are children is a positive thing – it means playing outside and fun.
 Evolutionarily it also means there are no storms to come.
 This is why it is reminds us of stability and calm.”
 From www.scienceofpeople.com